Research Citations

 Selected papers on buprenorphine, BPD, the endogenous opioid system, and related mechanisms.

 Buprenorphine is an opioid medication.
 Combining it with benzodiazepines, alcohol, or other central nervous system depressants increases the risk of respiratory depression.
-See the safety section on the main page.
+See the safety section on the treatment page.

 ← Back to main page